dpgg101/GitLabUserEnum/README.md

 # Code Conversion to Python 3
-This code is inspired by [GitLab Community Edition (CE) 13.10.3 - User Enumeration ](https://www.exploit-db.com/exploits/49821) in Python3 for [Academy](http://academy.hackthebox.com/) for Module "Attacking Commoon Applications" and section "Attacking GitLab".
+This code is inspired by [GitLab Community Edition (CE) 13.10.3 - User Enumeration ](https://www.exploit-db.com/exploits/49821) in Python3 for [Academy](http://academy.hackthebox.com/) for Module "Attacking Common Applications" and section "Attacking GitLab".

 The original code was written in Bash.